api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/configuring-airnode-2.md

 <TocHeader />
 [[TOC]]

-An Airnode is deployed or redeployed using configuration properties from its `config.json` and `secrets.env` files.
+An Airnode is deployed or redeployed using configuration values from its `config.json` and `secrets.env` files.
 The  `config.json` specifies the [OIS](../../../technology/specifications/ois.md) (Oracle Integration Specifications) and other specific configuration details.
 The `secrets.env` file includes security credentials such as API keys.

 > ![config-json](../../../assets/images/config-json.png)